"Nabe" means "cooking pot" and "mono" means "kinds".

 Very hot foods are eaten around the heated pot, so most nabemono dishes are usually served in the cold season.

-So when a nabemono is served in there, a small pot and a stove are set on each individual table.
+A small pot and a stove are set on each individual table.

 Yosenabe is most popular nabemono, and it means "one-pot dish cooked various ingredients together".

 Generally an earthen pot is used for Yosenabe.

 Tofu, a few kinds of seafoods or meats, some kinds of vegetables (Hakusai, shungiku, green onion etc. are popular.) and mashrooms are cooked together in the pot.